 From now on, our aim will be to characterize the optimal control $\nu^{*}$ for problem (\ref{optimalproblem}) in terms of the optimal strategy of the zero-sum game (\ref{defv2}).
 We expect the latter to be given by the first exit times $(\sigma^{*},\tau^{*})$ of the process $\{yC^0(s), s \geq 0\}$ from the region bounded between two moving boundaries denoted by $\hat{y}_{+}$ and $\hat{y}_{-}$, respectively.
-A characterization of the free-boundaries is hard to find in general.
-However, that can be accomplished when the marginal scrap value $G_c$ coincide with either $\frac{c_+}{f_C}$ or $\frac{c_{-}}{f_C}$.
-That is a common assumption when addressing zero-sum optimal stopping games with variational methods (cf., e.g., \cite{Friedman}, Chapter $16$, Section $9$).
-We observe that if $G_c(C)=\frac{c_{+}}{f_C}$, the player who aims to maximize $\Psi$ will choose a `no-action strategy' for $t > [T - \frac{1}{\bar{\mu}}\ln(\frac{c_+}{c_{-}})]^{+}$ regardless of the initial state $y$.
+A satisfactory characterization of the free-boundaries is extremely hard to find in general unless the marginal scrap value $G_c$ coincides with either $\frac{c_+}{f_C}$ or $\frac{c_{-}}{f_C}$.
+That is a common assumption when addressing zero-sum optimal stopping games with variational methods (cf., e.g., \cite{Friedman}, Volume 2, Chapter $16$, Section $9$).
+We observe that if $G_c(C)=\frac{c_{+}}{f_C}$, the player who aims at maximizing $\Psi$ will choose a `no-action strategy' for $t > [T - \frac{1}{\bar{\mu}}\ln(\frac{c_+}{c_{-}})]^{+}$ regardless of the initial state $y$.
 In fact, an immediate stopping would get her/him a reward equal to $\frac{c_{-}}{f_C}$, whereas doing nothing would guarantee a payoff larger than $\frac{c_{+}}{f_C}e^{-\bar{\mu}(T-t)}$.
 Somehow this introduces an advantage for the `sup-player' as her/his strategy is known on a whole time interval before the end of the game.
-To avoid such a situation to be consistent with \eqref{derivatascrap} we make the following
+To avoid such a situation and to be consistent with \eqref{derivatascrap} we make the following